Position Title:Ski Valet

 Working Environment/Physical Activities:

-75% of the workday is spent indoors, working with guests and staff.
-60% of the work day is spent standing, 35% is spent walking, and 5% is spent sitting.
+75% of the workday is indoors, working with guests and staff.
+60% of the work day is standing, 35% walking and 5% sitting.

 Frequently lifting, carrying, pushing and pulling objects weighing up to 50 pounds.
 Constantly engaged in normal conversation.
-Frequently reaching, handling, fingering, near acuity, depth perception, and use of color and field of vision.
-Occasionally climbing, balancing, stooping, kneeling, crouching, and feeling.
+Frequently reaching, handling, near acuity, depth perception, color and field of vision.
+Occasionally climbing, balancing, stooping, kneeling, and crouching.